-Daratumumab is a monoclonal antibody that has been designed to recognise and bind to the CD38 protein, which is found in high amounts on myeloma cells.
-By attaching to CD38, daratumumab kills myeloma cells through a direct anti-tumour activity but it also activates the immune system to kill the cancer cells.
-It is the first monoclonal antibody single agent treatment approved for treating myeloma.
+Daratumumab is a monoclonal antibody that has been designed to recognise and bind to the CD38 protein, which is found on the surface of myeloma cells.
+By attaching to CD38, daratumumab kills myeloma cells through a direct anti-tumour activity but it also activates the immune system to find and kill the cancer cells.

 What are the benefits of daratumumab?

-The safety and effectiveness of daratumumab were demonstrated in two clinical trials.
-In one study of 106 patients, 29% of patients had a complete or partial reduction in their tumour burden, which lasted for an average of 7.4 months.
+The safety and efficacy of daratumumab monotherapy (i.e. when given on its own) was demonstrated in two clinical trials.
+In one study of 106 patients3, 29% of patients had a complete or partial reduction in their myeloma burden, which lasted for an average of 7.4 months.
+The 12-month overall survival was 64.8% and the median overall survival was 17.5 months.
 In the second study of 42 patients4, 36% had a complete or partial reduction in their tumour burden.
-Another significant benefit is the stabilization of the disease reported in approximately 50% of the patients included in these trials, which is relevant because it means that daratumumab stopped the progression of the disease.
+Another significant benefit was the stabilisation of the disease reported in approximately 50% of the patients included in these trials, which is relevant as daratumumab stopped the progression of the disease.

 How and when is daratumumab given?

 Daratumumab is given as an infusion (drip) into a vein at a hospital outpatient department or clinic, under the supervision of a doctor who specialises in the treatment of cancer.
 The starting dose is 16 mg per kg body weight.
 The subcutaneous formulation of daratumumab is currently approved in Europe for the same indications as the intravenous formulation.
 Daratumumab subcutaneous is administered as a fixed dose, which significantly reduces treatment time, from hours to approximately three to five minutes, when compared to daratumumab intravenous (IV) formulation.

 The dosing schedule for daratumumab subcutaneous infusion is: